E3SM-Project/polaris/docs/users_guide/ocean/tasks/single_column.md

 ### config options

 See {ref}`ocean-single-column`.
-Currently, config options are only given for the test group.
+Currently, config options are only given in the shared framework.

 ### cores